How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Heteroskedasticity robust test statistics using unrestricted residuals

 (e) $\mathsf{B}$ is a closed set and contains $\limfunc{span}(X)$\textsf{. } Furthermore, $\mathsf{B}$ is $G(\mathfrak{M})$-invariant and, in particular, $\mathsf{B}+\limfunc{span}(X)=\mathsf{B}$ holds. \end{lemma}

-In light of Part (c) of the lemma, we see that Assumption \ref{R_and_X} is a natural and unavoidable condition if one wants to obtain a sensible test from $T_{Het}$.
-Furthermore, note that, if $\mathsf{B}=\limfunc{span}(X)$ is true, then Assumption \ref{R_and_X} must be satisfied (since $\limfunc{span} (X)$ is a $\lambda _{\mathbb{R}^{n}}$-null set due to the maintained assumption $k<n$).
-As shown in Lemma A.3 in \cite{PP3}, the relation $ \mathsf{B}=\limfunc{span}(X)$ in fact holds generically in various universes of design matrices.
-For later use we also mention that under Assumption \ref {R_and_X} the test statistic $T_{Het}$ is continuous at every $y\in \mathbb{R }^{n}\backslash \mathsf{B}$.\footnote{ If Assumption \ref{R_and_X} is violated, then $T_{Het}$ is constant equal to zero, and hence is trivially continuous everywhere.}
+In light of Part (c) of the lemma, we see that Assumption \ref{R_and_X} is a natural and unavoidable condition if one wants to obtain a sensible test from $T_{Het}$.\footnote{ If this assumption is violated then $T_{Het}$ is identically zero, an uninteresting trivial case.} Furthermore, note that, if $\mathsf{B}=\limfunc{ span}(X)$ is true, then Assumption \ref{R_and_X} must be satisfied (since $ \limfunc{span}(X)$ is a $\lambda _{\mathbb{R}^{n}}$-null set due to the maintained assumption $k<n$).
+As shown in Lemma A.3 in \cite{PP3}, for any given restriction matrix $R$, the relation $\mathsf{B}=\limfunc{span}(X)$ holds generically in various universes of design matrices.
+For later use we also mention that under Assumption \ref{R_and_X} the test statistic $T_{Het}$ is continuous at every $y\in \mathbb{R}^{n}\backslash \mathsf{B}$.\footnote{ If Assumption \ref{R_and_X} is violated, then $T_{Het}$ is constant equal to zero, and hence is trivially continuous everywhere.}

 Next, we also consider the classical (i.e., uncorrected) F-test statistic, i.e.,